 A company provided vehicle has always been a huge perk.
 However, recent trends have made it more expensive to maintain a company fleet.
 Is switching to a car allowance or vehicle reimbursement a better option?

 Why company vehicle fleets are becoming too costly for many organizations

-The COVID-19 pandemic has reduced the amount of travel by American workers.
-Many who typically would drive to make sales calls and meet with clients have diverted much of their time to remote calls and videoconferencing.
-This has left many company fleets underutilized, a difficult circumstance when company cars are one of the larger expenses for organizations that offer them.
+The Covid-19 pandemic early on reduced the amount of travel by American workers.
+Many who typically would drive to make sales calls and meet with clients diverted much of their time to remote calls and videoconferencing.
+This left many company fleets underutilized, a difficult circumstance when company cars are one of the larger expenses for organizations that offer them.

-Pandemic travel reductions will eventually moderate, but remote work may remain the norm in some industries.
+Although business travel increased as the pandemic ebbed, remote work remains the norm in some industries.
 And larger trends are undercutting the viability of company vehicle programs.
 For example, insurance companies over the last few years have increased rates for organizations with medium and large fleets, and for organizations with employees that operate in more than one state.
-And vehicle prices have reached record highs due to increased demand from workers avoiding mass transportation systems.

 All of these factors are forcing organizations that offer a company car to consider whether the benefits continue to outweigh the costs.
 Three main alternatives these organizations could consider are a car allowance, a mileage reimbursement, and a fixed and variable rate reimbursement.

 Companies that provide a vehicle have typically found this approach preferable to providing a car allowance.
 This is because a company car provides a huge recruiting advantage, allows the organization to control its image, and contributes to employee morale while avoiding the numerous hidden costs that come with a car allowance.